raspberrypilearning/ai-image-prompt/en/step_2.md

 **Describe the background**

 Where is the scene happening?
-Adding a setting makes your prompt more vivid.
+Adding a setting makes your prompt more descriptive for the model, giving details to go around the object of the image.

 Example: "A fluffy white cat sitting on a windowsill **in a cozy living room**."